David Armstrong (footballer, born 1954): Football career

 Armstrong was part of the Middlesbrough side of the 1970s managed by Jack Charlton which won the Second Division title and was a consistent Division One team for most of the decade.
 Towards the end of his time at Middlesbrough, he gained his first England cap.
 At Ayresome Park, Armstrong was noted for his remarkable durability – for many years he was ever-present in the #11 shirt, and as a testament to this was awarded a testimonial whilst aged only 25.
 He holds the Boro' record for most consecutive appearances with 305 consecutive league games and 358 consecutive games in all competitions between March 1972 and August 1980.

-He joined Southampton in August 1981 and scored 15 league goals in his first season alongside Kevin Keegan, as the Saints led the table for most of the first three months of 1982 before finishing seventh.
-He came close to a league title medal again in 1984, as the Saints finished runners-up to Liverpool in the league and were also semi-finalists in the FA Cup.
-He scored 15 league goals again.
-And in 1984–85, he scored 10 times in the league and the Saints finished fifth.
-He helped the Saints reach another FA Cup semi-final in 1985–86, and again totalled 10 goals in the league.
-However, he was dropped from the team during the 1986–87 season, scoring just once in 22 league games.
-At the end of that season, he dropped down a division to sign for AFC Bournemouth, where he spent one season before retiring as a player.
+He joined Southampton in August 1981 for £600,000, then a club record, and scored 15 league goals in his first season alongside Kevin Keegan, as the Saints led the table for most of the first three months of 1982 before finishing seventh.
+He came close to a league title medal again in 1984, as the Saints finished runners-up to Liverpool in the league and were also semi-finalists in the FA Cup, scoring 15 league goals again.
+He was Southampton FC's Player of the Season in 1983–84.
 At Southampton, he had scored 59 league goals in six seasons.

+At the end of the 1986–87 season, Armstrong dropped down a division to sign for AFC Bournemouth.
+With only a handful of appearances for the club, he exacerbated an ankle injury he sustained at Southampton in a tackle at Exeter City, and retired at the end of the season.

-He was Southampton FC's Player of the Season in 1983–84, and he also made three appearances for the England international team between 1980 and 1984.
+He also made three appearances for the England international team between 1980 and 1984.

+Personal life

+From 1987 to 2011, Armstrong had six operations on his left ankle and had to rule out full-time professional coaching.
+He since combined a day job in office supplies with football punditry and commentary.

+On 21 August 2022, Armstrong died in his sleep in Greece aged 67.